shawnrowley/namely/README.md

 The persistent store is configured for create-drop, persisting the data for the session.
 But could modified down the road to attach to data schema once created.

-RESTful service implementation for flexibility, backend implementation can be substituted without affecting the client.
+RESTful service implementation for flexibility, back-end implementation can be substituted without affecting the client.

+This implementation gave me the opportunity to use AngularJS, Openshift, WildFly and some new JavaEE 7 features.

 Technologies